The 2 Best Sleeping Positions for Your Health, According to Science

 It may be a good position for skydiving, but lying spread-eagle on your stomach is not the best sleeping position, the National Sleep Foundation says.
 While sleeping on your stomach might help alleviate snoring, it can pressure on your muscles and joints and cause aches, irritated nerves, and numbness.
 According to WebMD, sleeping on your stomach can also strain the lower back and neck, and your back, which could actually make snoring worse.
 To avoid this, prop your forehead on a pillow to allow room to breathe while sleeping face down.

 Luckily, only about seven percent of adults default to sleeping on their stomach.
-Health advantages (and disadvantages!) aside, you might be curious to learn what your sleep position reveals about your personality.
+Health advantages (and disadvantages!) aside, you might be curious to learn the link between your sleep position and your personality.

 The best sleeping position for you